trmrsh/trm-ultracam/README.rst

 In increasing likelihood that you don't have them they are:

-  numpy      :
+  numpy      :  (required)
                 numerical Python.
 If you don't have this already, you probably should not be here!
+Most linux distributions have it in their standard pset of packages, but you may need to explicitly get it installed.

-  matplotlib :
+  matplotlib :  (only needed for some plots)
                 fairly widespread plotting package for Python.

-  pyfits     :
+  pyfits     :  (required)
-                Python FITS module; I expect to replace this in future with astropy
+                Python FITS module available from STScI; I expect to replace this in future with astropy.io.fits

-  ppgplot    :
+  ppgplot    :  (only needed for some plots)
                 (my version.)
 Get via:

                 git clone https://github.com/trmrsh/ppgplot.git